November 8, 1847– Bram Stoker:

 Stoker moved to London to work as business manager for Irving’s Lyceum Theatre, a position he held for 27 years.
-In 1878, Stoker married Florence Balcombe, a celebrated beauty whose had also dated Oscar Wilde.
+In 1878, Stoker married Florence Balcombe, a celebrated beauty who had also dated Oscar Wilde.
 Stoker had been close to Wilde in his student days.
 Wilde was angry about the marriage, but who was jealous of who?
 Stoker later resumed their close friendship, and after Wilde’s fall, he stood by the great writer with support and money.

 Stoker moved easily in London’s high society.
 His buddies included the painter James Abbott McNeill Whistler and the Sherlock Holmes writer Sir Arthur Conan Doyle.
 Working for Irving, the most famous actor of the era, and managing one of the most successful theatres in London made Stoker a mover and shaker in London.
 He was dedicated to Irving and his memoirs show he idolized him.

 In London, Stoker also met Hall Caine, at the time a popular author of 15 novels that looked at the subjects of adultery, divorce, domestic violence, illegitimacy, religious bigotry and Women’s Rights.
 Caine was an international literary celebrity, selling ten million books.
-He became one of Stoker’s special friends; he dedicated Dracula to him.
+He became one of Stoker’s “special” friends; he dedicated Dracula to Caine.
 Stoker often did editing for Caine when not busy with the theatre.
 I doubt either could have guessed that in the future, Stoker’s Dracula would be a household name and live on forever while Caine’s books are now mostly forgotten.

 From all my research, it seems that Stoker was probably gay, or at least bisexual.
 Stoker was enamored of the openly gay Walt Whitman.
 They enjoyed an especially close relationship.
 Stoker was very involved in both the theatre and literary world so he knew many of the celebrities of his time.

-Stoker’s relationship with Henry Irving is also fascinating.
+Stoker’s relationship with Henry Irving is fascinating.
 He was never Irving’s lover, but he was his worshiper.
-Stoker was a big strong, athletic man, over six feet tall, and yet, because he was probably gay or bisexual, he felt the need to hero worship another powerful man.
+Stoker was a big strong, athletic man, over six feet tall, and yet, because he was probably bisexual, he felt the need to hero worship another powerful man.
 Irving was a tough taskmaster, and Stoker was clearly a workaholic, putting his own interests on the side in favor of Irving’s.
 Irving was rough on Stoker, and Stoker, a bit of a masochist, felt gratification from this treatment.

 Wilde was always a sort of presence in Stoker’s life.
 Remember, Wilde had been interested in marrying Stoker’s wife.
-She probably considered what her life would have been like had she married Wilde instead, the pain of his trial and imprisonment, but also how she might have benefited from the royalties of his plays when Stoker was not a very successful writer.
+She probably considered what her life would have been like had she married Wilde instead, the pain of his trial and imprisonment, but also how she might have benefited from the royalties of his plays when Stoker was not as successful a writer.
 She probably knew and was disgusted by her husband’s bisexuality.
 She hated the novel Dracula.
 Yet, after his death, she fought to protect her rights to the book, even suing the makers of the film Nosferatu (1922) for making an unauthorized film based on the novel.
-Stoker kept detailed diaries that mentioned Wilde that he destroyed.
+Stoker kept detailed diaries that mentioned Wilde that she destroyed.

 Filmmakers, playwrights and novelists have reworked Dracula since it was published.
 The actor Hamilton Deane was the first to wear a high-collared black cape in a theatre production in 1924, which made the cape standard for all Draculas.

-The language in Stoker’s Dracula can read as evidence of a perverse sexual interest by Dracula for young Jonathan Harker when Dracula chastises his brides:
+The language in Stoker’s Dracula can read as evidence of a perverse sexual interest by Dracula for young Jonathan Harker when Dracula chastises his “brides”: